-14. Modernize a bohemian living room
+15. Lean into a bohemian living room style

 Don't automatically assume that the color white will make a room feel cold.
 White, teamed with plenty of texture and natural fabrics and surfaces, can look instantly appealing, like in this modern bohemian living room idea above – while dark shades on walls will make a room feel cozy, not small.

 'Boho is one of those styles that is completely unique and able to be interpreted in so many ways,' says Bobby Berk.
 'And for us, the most interesting and unexpected take is combining boho with more modern elements for a truly 21st-century twist.'

 At the heart of boho style is an eclectic mix of materials, patterns and eras.
 Limiting color palette to tone-on-tone is a good place to start, whether its going with warmer shades for fall or cooler shades for spring.
 And bringing in white, black and wood tones will also help to amp up the modern feel.

 16. Amp up the cozy factor with plenty of candles